coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 If you do not see this screen or get an error, simply trace your steps back along the article and also ensure that your Auth0 credentials in your `env.json` file are correct.

+If you get the versioning error between your `keytar` and Nodejs version, apply the fix stated at the start of this section after installing the required packages.

 Now to the final piece of the application.
-You will now write your frontend to make authenticated calls to the backend API (Our To-Dos API) which is now protected.
+You will now write your frontend to make authenticated calls to the backend API (The To-Dos API) which is now protected.

 You will also be adding some little styling with bootstrap.